Page Speed

 How does page speed affect conversion rate?

 Page speed has a direct, quantified impact on conversion rate.
-Google research found that pages loading in 1 second convert 3× better than pages loading in 5 seconds.
-For every 1 second of load time added, conversion rates drop by approximately 7% (Akamai research).
-Mobile users are especially sensitive — 53% of mobile sessions are abandoned if a page takes longer than 3 seconds to load.
-For e-commerce specifically, Walmart found that every 1 second of improvement increased conversions by 2%.
+Google's research shows pages loading in 1 second convert 3× better than pages loading in 5 seconds.
+For every 1 second of additional load time, conversion rates drop by approximately 7% (Akamai).
+Mobile users are especially sensitive — 53% of mobile sessions are abandoned if a page takes longer than 3 seconds to load (Google, 2018).
+Walmart found that every 1 second of improvement increased conversions by 2%.
+Deloitte's 2020 retail study found a 0.1-second speed improvement increased conversion rate by 8%.

 How do I test my page speed?

-Use Google PageSpeed Insights (pagespeed.web.dev) for the most SEO-relevant score — it measures real-world CrUX data and provides specific improvement recommendations.
-For waterfall analysis (identifying which specific assets are slowest), use Google Lighthouse (built into Chrome DevTools), WebPageTest.org, or GTmetrix.
-Test from the same geographic region as your users.
-Always test on mobile as well as desktop — mobile scores are almost always lower and more impactful.
+Use Google PageSpeed Insights (pagespeed.web.dev) for the most SEO-relevant score — it shows real-world CrUX data from actual Chrome users plus Lighthouse lab data with specific improvement suggestions.
+For waterfall analysis (identifying which specific assets are slowest), use WebPageTest.org — test from the same geographic region as your users.
+GTmetrix combines Lighthouse with additional metrics and provides easy visual reports.
+Always test on mobile — mobile scores are almost always lower, and mobile performance is weighted more heavily in Google's ranking algorithm.

 What page speed score is good enough?

 Google PageSpeed Insights scores of 90+ (green) are the target for both mobile and desktop.
 Scores of 50–89 (orange) need improvement.
 Below 50 (red) is severely impacting both user experience and SEO rankings.
-In practice, a mobile score of 70+ is a reasonable initial target for most sites.
-The LCP (Largest Contentful Paint) should be under 2.5 seconds, and the Total Blocking Time should be under 200ms for good user experience.
+In practice, a mobile score of 70+ is a realistic initial target for most sites with third-party scripts.
+The metric-level targets that matter most for CRO: LCP under 2.5s, Total Blocking Time under 200ms, CLS under 0.1.